MMacgregor3m/Mmacgregor/README.md

 # Mmacgregor
-Welcome to the super secrets bunker - here you will find the important information of one MMacGregor.
+Welcome to the super secret bunker - here you will find the important information of one MMacGregor.